Editorial Standards

 Timing, amendments, and where to send updates

 Form 4421 does not carry a fixed universal due date.
 File it with the 706 when fees are determined or respond when the IRS asks.
-If you need to amend, correct the figures and clearly label your submission as supplemental, then follow the current “Filing estate and gift tax returns” guidance for the address.
-As of January 31, 2026, the IRS lists Stop 824G, 7940 Kentucky Drive, Florence, KY 41042‑2915 for supplemental estate filings.
+If you need to amend, correct the figures and clearly label your submission as supplemental, then follow the address in the current Form 706 instructions or the address shown on your IRS letter.
 Always follow any specific address shown on your IRS letter.

 Troubleshooting access to the form